Overcoming the Challenges of GNSS Surveying

 Common GNSS challenges and errors

-If the view between the ground and space becomes blocked or partially obscured, it can lead to errors in the location calculator by the GNSS receiver — even when it is tracking a large number of satellites.
+If the view between the ground and space becomes blocked or partially obscured, it can lead to errors in the location calculation by the GNSS receiver — even when it is tracking a large number of satellites.
 One type of error is caused when the signals from satellites bounce off of objects on their way to the receiver instead of traveling in a direct line.
 This is known as “multipath,” and it’s very common when working near obstructions like buildings, large trees and other structures.

 It is possible to maneuver around multipath challenges, but there are also errors that surveyors have no control over, like errors caused by the atmosphere, a receiver malfunctioning or errors stemming from the satellites the receiver is tracking.